 Greater Launceston Metropolitan Passenger Transport Plan

-A draft of the Greater Launceston Metropolitan Passenger Transport Plan has been developed by the Department of State Growth in conjunction with representatives from Metro Tasmania and the three Greater Launceston Councils (Meander Valley, West Tamar and City of Launceston).
+The Greater Launceston Metropolitan Passenger Transport Plan has been developed by the Department of State Growth in conjunction with representatives from the three Greater Launceston Councils (Meander Valley, West Tamar and City of Launceston), Metro Tasmania, private bus operators and cycling groups.

-The Plan focuses on a number of key opportunities and initiatives, including:
+The Plan supports a number of key opportunities and initiatives for Greater Launceston, including:

 The development of the Plan has been guided by two key reports;